 Remove ribs once they reach an internal temperature of 205 degrees F.

 Place the smoked ribs onto a clean cutting board, tent with foil, and let them rest for 20 minutes.
 Slice into individual ribs with a sharp knife.
-Keep in mind that these pellet grill pork ribs will be quite tender, so cutting them might take a little patience, but that it’s well worth it!
+Keep in mind that these pellet grill pork ribs will be quite tender, so cutting them might take a little patience, but it’s well worth it!
 Tender and infused with smoke flavor, these ribs are simply amazing!

 What About Baby Back Ribs?
 Baby Back Ribs are smaller and cook faster.
 The general rule for these ribs is to go with a 2-2-1 method where the initial cooking and wrapping times are reduced by one hour.
 Read our pellet grill baby rib recipe guide for more information.